gofunct/devops/prometheus/request-duration.md

 * count how many times event value was less than or equal to the bucket’s value.

+## Calculating Request Duration

+It turns out that client library allows you to create a timer using: prometheus.NewTimer(o Observer) and record duration using ObserveDuration() method.
+Provided Observer can be either Summary, Histogram or a Gauge.

 ## Histogram Example

 <details><summary>show</summary>